wavim/assignee/report/report.typ

 The footer embodies a subtle logo paired with a clean copyright linking to my GitHub.
 No dividers, no social icons, no
 excess: just geometric purity and creator credit on a neutral canvas.
 What a final whisper of a system where every element serves purpose?

+=== Signin/Signup
+#figure(image("assets/demo/signer.png", width: 50%), caption: "Dynamic Signer", gap: .5cm)

+Two fields, one button.
+No extras.
+Assignee strips authentication to its essence.
+Task clarity through disciplined design.
+The asymmetry is quiet, the palette calm, the interaction profound in its simplicity: a silent handshake between human and machine.

+Placeholders shift to titles as one inputs, preserving context without cluttering the input zone.
+The asymmetry of moving labels against static fields creates kinetic hierarchy, providing the user generous interaction feedback.

+The sole button transcends static labeling through adaptive text.
+Morphing dynamically to error messages, Assignee turns a button into a self-contained dialogue, eliminating pop-ups that disrupt flow: errors resolve within the element.

+Only signin could be reached via the landing page, with signup accessible through it.
+Burying signup within the signin flow isn't a hidden feature, it's a strategic reduction of decision fatigue.
+One problem, one solution.

+#figure(image("assets/demo/signer.md.png", width: 100%), caption: "Dynamic Signer
+MD Variant", gap: .5cm)

+=== Not Found
+A generous 404 page is also implemented just in case users get lost (unlikely!)

+Maybe, umm, try to navigate back to the landing page by clicking on that button...?

+#figure(image("assets/demo/e404.md.png", width: 100%), caption: "Not Found
+MD Variant", gap: .5cm)

+=== Dashboard/Teams/Tasks

+#figure(image("assets/demo/dash.md.png", width: 100%), caption: "Dashboard, Teams
+MD Variant", gap: .5cm)

+The dashboard elegantly weaponizes negative space, transforming emptiness into focused potential.
+Below the welcome prompt, the two action button set up a dynamic duo, pairing primary action and secondary action with asymmetry.

+The emptiness is the metaphor: a pristine workspace awaiting action.

+#figure(image("assets/demo/create.md.png", width: 100%), caption: "Dashboard, Create Team
+MD Variant", gap: .5cm)

+Subtle shadows below the overlay and the backdrop blur gives a sense of elevation, directing users to focus on the immediate action.

+#figure(image("assets/demo/team.md.png", width: 100%), caption: "Team Hub
+MD Variant", gap: .5cm)

+#figure(image("assets/demo/teams.md.png", width: 100%), caption: "Dashboard, Teams
+MD Variant", gap: .5cm)

+Cards flow in staggered columns, offset by deliberate white-space intervals.
+Hairline strokes with subtle radii soften combine to form gentle card edges.

+By treating every stroke, curve, and alignment as deliberate concessions to human perception, the dashboard transcends utility to sanctuary.

+#figure(image("assets/demo/accept.png", width: 50%), caption: "Dashboard, Accept Invite
+MD Variant", gap: .5cm)

+Embrace invitations via generous modal prompts.
+Enter code, done.
+Team invitation at its simplest, takes you to the team hub without needing manual actions.

+Team owner?
+Assign tasks through the simplest modal interface.
+Modals aren’t interruptions, they are graceful extensions of the workflow, designed with monastic restraint and geometric intentionality.
+When invoking task assignment, the modal emerges not as a layer, but as a focused thought.

+Click, click, done.
+Sensible defaults are already set for comment use cases.
+Autocompletion had never been so convenient.
+That being said, Assignee forces the presence of task instructions (also team description), to ease the experience of not only one, but everyone.

+#figure(image("assets/demo/assign.md.png", width: 100%), caption: "Team, Assign
+MD Variant", gap: .5cm)

+Easily update task reference file through the task overview.

+Easily track member submission status.

+Easily contact members who haven't finished yet via email.
+(I'm sorry)

+#figure(image("assets/demo/task.md.png", width: 100%), caption: "Task Overview
+MD Variant", gap: .5cm)

+#figure(image("assets/demo/work.md.png", width: 100%), caption: "Submissions
+MD Variant", gap: .5cm)

+Review members' work with unparalleled ease.
+Download work attachment for review (if any), and optionally provide encouraging feedback via comments.

+#figure(image("assets/demo/tasks.md.png", width: 100%), caption: "Dashboard, Tasks
+MD Variant", gap: .5cm)

+Track assignments simply in the integrated dashboard.
+Filter by completion status, and search with name, team, or description (typos taken into consideration).

+#figure(image("assets/demo/ttasks.md.png", width: 100%), caption: "Team Hub, Tasks
+MD Variant", gap: .5cm)

+Equivalently in the team hub.
+Team owners will not see the filter.
+Instead, they would be able to peek over tasks' current submission count.